Frobenius subalgebra lattices in tensor categories: Lattice structure

 \end{lemma}

 \begin{proof} This follows directly from \cite{Fr64}, which states that the pullback of monomorphisms corresponds to the intersection defined as the greatest lower bound in the subobject poset of $C$ or $C'$.
-The relation $Z \subseteq C$ as subobjects of $C'$ holds as $i_Z' = i \circ i_Z$ for all $Z \in \{ A, B \}$. \end{proof}
+The relation $Y \subseteq C$ as subobjects of $C'$ holds as $i_Y' = i \circ i_Y$ for all $Y \in \{ A, B \}$. \end{proof}

-\begin{remark} According to \cite{Fr64}, the \emph{union} $A \cup B$ of two subobjects $A$ and $B$ of $C$ is defined as their least upper bound in the subobject poset of $C$, which always exists and is represented by the pushout of the morphisms $j_A$ and $j_B$.
+Dually, again following \cite{Fr64}, the \emph{union} \(A \cup B\) of two subobjects \(A\) and \(B\) of \(C\) is defined as their join (least upper bound) in the subobject poset of \(C\), which always exists in an abelian category.
+With these operations of intersection and union, the subobjects of \(C\) form a lattice.

-Furthermore, the subobject poset of $C$ has a lattice structure with respect to $\cap$ and $\cup$.
-In an abelian category, the union $A \cup B$ is more appropriately denoted as $A + B$. \end{remark}
+\begin{remark} This notion of union $A \cup B$ is specific to the context of an abelian category, where it is conventionally denoted by $A + B$.
+More generally, in any category with finite limits and finite colimits, a union exists and can be defined as the pushout of the monomorphisms $j_A$ and $j_B$ (themselves pullbacks of monomorphisms $i_A$ and $i_B$):